CeeDee Lamb Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Lamb's 64 receiving yards in his one matchup against the Cardinals are 6.5 fewer than his over/under for Sunday's game.
+- Against the Cardinals, Lamb racked up 64 receiving yards in lone career matchup, 6.5 fewer than his over/under for Sunday's game.

-- Lamb did not have a touchdown catch in that game against the Cardinals.
+- Lamb did not have a touchdown catch in that outing against the Cardinals.

-- The 225.1 passing yards the Cardinals yield per game makes them the NFL's fifth-ranked pass defense this season.
+- The 225.1 yards per game the Cardinals are allowing through the air makes them the NFL's fifth-ranked pass defense.

-- The Cardinals have surrendered 24 touchdowns through the air (1.6 per game).
-They are 20th in the league in that category.
+- The Cardinals' defense is 20th in the league, allowing 1.6 passing touchdowns per game.

 Recent Performances